dtcaciuc/conecerto_scoreboard/README.md

 ## Organizer and sponsor advertisements

-Scoreboard can display organizer and event sponsors logos on the dashboard TV in a special footer area and on the "Event" page in score listings.
+Scoreboard can display organizer and event sponsors logos on the dashboard TV in a special footer area and on all explorer pages.
+Additionally, you can specify optional brand homepage URLs that explorer can link the logs to.

 To enable, create a separate brands directory and set `BRANDS_DIR` configuration variable (see below).

+### Logos
 Place organizer and sponsor logos in either .jpg or .png format into it.
-Organizer logo must be named either `organizer.jpg/png` while sponsor logos can have any file name.
+Organizer logo must be named `organizer.jpg/png` while sponsor logos can have any file name.

-Logos should:
+All logos should:

 * Be wider than taller for most visibility
 * Be 100px in height (if not, they will autoscale, but might look blurry or take up more bandwidth than necessary).

-Organizer logo will be shown both in the TV dashboard footer which has white background and in the header of the browsable score listings which has dark gray background, so it might take some tweaking to make it look good in both of these spots.
-For example, if the logo has mostly dark lettering on white background, it might work better to have a transparent PNG and leave a white outline around the lettering.
-This will make the logo look less jarring against the dark gray background of the header.
+Organizer logo will be shown both in the TV dashboard footer which has white background and the explorer header with background determined by `EXPLORER_COLORS`, so it might take some tweaking to make it look good in both of these spots.

+To make the logo compatible with both bright and dark backround, you canse use a transparent PNG and leave a white outline around the contents.

 > [!NOTE]
 > With footer present, try readjusting `TV_FONT_SIZE` to make the most out
 > of the screen real estate.
 Recommended value for 1080p displays is `18.0`.

+### Homepage URLs

+To make the explorer brand logos clickable, create `urls.csv` file in the brands directory.
+The event CSV file must have two columns:

+* `name` - Brand name.
+The matching logo image must be called `<name>.jpg` or `<name>.png`
+* `url` - The URL of the page you want the logo to link to.

+> [!NOTE]
+> The file must start with a header row containing field names.

 ## Running a release